-The Company had \$51,935 and \$0 of contract assets as of June 30, 2022 and December 31, 2021, respectively, which are generated when contractual billing schedules differ from revenue recognition timing.
-Contract assets represent a conditional right to consideration for satisfied performance obligations that becomes a billed receivable when the conditions are satisfied.
+The Company had no contract assets as of September 30, 2022 and December 31, 2021.
+Contract assets are generated when contractual billing schedules differ from revenue recognition timing and they represent a conditional right to consideration for satisfied performance obligations that becomes a billed receivable when the conditions are satisfied.